FernandoSchett/github_repository_template/README.md

 -
 -

+For installing some tools more quickly, you can run the following command at terminal, inside the clonned repository:

+    sh ./dependencies/install_tools.sh

 ## How to contribute 🫂:

 Feel free to create a new branch, fork the project, create a new Issue or make a pull request contact one of us to develop at <app_name>.